andrew-hu368/build-your-own-x-in-js/README.md

 # Build your own X in JavaScript

-The repository is a collection of resources to build well-known technologies from scratch.
+The repository is a collection of resources to build well-known technologies from scratch with JavaScript/TypeScript.
 Crafting these projects is a great way to develop a profound understanding and insights into commonly used tools 🤓.

 Feel free to open a PR 😆.